dddomin3/DSPi/README.md

 # CPU Power Management > Frequency Scaling > Performance
 ```

+`make menuconfig` may fail if your terminal isn't maximized.

 ### **II4:** One last step before building the kernel--Mis en place

 Plug in your Raspian SD card (should definitely work for other distros).
 Note how it mounts.
 You really just need to find the `/boot` and `/lib` directories.

 ```bash
 sudo apt-get install git build-essential make lzop ncurses-dev gcc-arm-linux-gnuebi fakeroot kernel-package dev-essential
 # Not sure if we need all of them
 ```

+`sudo yum install #...` may work for non-debian systems.
+The only things that may differ are `build-essential` and `dev-essential`.

 Edit installkernal.sh and kernel.source to match the directories for your system.
-Note: /media/cheekymusic is where the sd card was mounted
+Note: `/media/cheekymusic` is where the sd card was mounted. `/home/cheekymusic === ~`
 `chmod 755 installkernel.sh` so you can execute it.

-Aside: Do you really need to delete the firmware here?
+TODO: Figure out if we really need to delete the firmware here.

 ### **II5:** Building kernel